aarongilly/datafun-06-eda/README.md

 For more on my Data Journal, read [this page on my personal site](https://aarongilly.com/Pages/Data-Journal).

-## Getting Started
+## Development Log

-This section walks through the process I took to create this repo and how you could play with it as well.
+This section walks through the process I took to create this repo.

-- Clone this repository
+- Created a new repository directly in [GitHub](https://github.com/)
+  - Included a `README.md`, a `.gitignore` for Python, and an MIT License
+- Opened VS Code and utilized its GUI to clone my newly created repository to my computer
-- Navigate a terminal to the repository root directory
+- Navigated a terminal to the repository root directory
-- Create a virtual environment, activate it, and install dependencies via these commands:
+- Created a virtual environment, activated it, and installed dependencies via these commands:

 ```shell
 python3 -m venv .venv